IzzySoft/Adebar/doc/known_issues.md

 # Known Issues

 ## Some apps simply don't want to be backed up via ADB
-At least on my P880 I've encountered several apps which seem to simply refuse being backed up via ADB.
+In my tests I've encountered several apps which seem to simply refuse being backed up via ADB.
 In those cases, backups result in a 41 byte file (which is just the backup file header).
 So watch out for those, and see to have them backed up by other means; as *Adebar* here is no more than a "front-end" to the `adb backup` command, I don't see what it could fix here.
+As the example of [DavDroid](https://github.com/rfc2822/davdroid) shows, this is rather to be fixed on the corresponding Android app's end.

 Apps which I found having this issue include the following: